 You have high interpersonal intelligence if:

-Great careers for people with interpersonal intelligence include human resources, counselor, management, psychologist, public relations, social director, teacher or social worker.
+Great careers for people with interpersonal intelligence include human resources, counsellor, management, psychologist, public relations, social director, teacher or social worker.

 Intrapersonal intelligence refers to self-awareness and people’s ability to understand themselves.
 Do you understand what you are feeling and why you are feeling it?
 Intrapersonal intelligence also involves appreciating and respecting the human condition, in general, treating others the way you would like to be treated yourself.